nidhaloff/deep-translator/docs/README.rst

 Proxy usage
 -------------

-deep-translator provide out of the box usage of proxies.
+deep-translator provides out of the box usage of proxies.
 Just define your proxies config as a dictionary and pass it to the corresponding translator.
-Below is an example using the GoogleTranslator but this feature can be used with all supported translators.
+Below is an example using the GoogleTranslator, but this feature can be used with all supported translators.

 .. code-block:: python